saucelabs/sauce-docs/docs/error-reporting/platform-integrations/visual-studio.md

 - This step allows you to choose the versions of Crashpad you want to download (from the get.backtrace.io/crashpad/builds page) or specify the directory of an already downloaded library.
 - Select the desired configuration and platform versions from the dropdown lists.
 Backtrace provides both Release and Debug configurations of Crashpad, and x64 & Win32 platforms.
-- Use the **Download Crashpad** to connect to the `get.backtrace.io` servers and download the specified versions.You should select the destination directory, and the wizard will download the latest Crashpad binaries.
-If you specified multiple Configurations or Platforms to download, the wizard will download each of those.
+- Use the **Download Crashpad** to connect to the `get.backtrace.io` servers and download the specified versions.
+Select the destination directory, and the wizard downloads the latest Crashpad binaries.
+If you specify multiple Configurations or Platforms to download, the wizard will download each.
 - The **Backtrace Crashpad package directory** field is automatically filled if you use the **Download Crashpad**, but you can also provide a custom path by using the textbox or you can choose existing path by using **Browse**.
 - Proceed to the next step after making the appropriate selections.
   <img src={useBaseUrl('/img/error-reporting/vs-extension/5e601bc5af052.png')} alt="step 2: setup the configuration and platform versions"/>